roerark/web-sprint-challenge-build-a-web-api/README.md

 ### Task 2: CodeGrade Setup

-- [ ] Follow [instructions](https://www.notion.so/lambdaschool/Submitting-an-assignment-via-Code-Grade-A-Step-by-Step-Walkthrough-07bd65f5f8364e709ecb5064735ce374) to set up Codegrade's Webhook and Deploy Key, making sure your deployment is set to your `<firstName-lastName>` branch.
+- [x ] Follow [instructions](https://www.notion.so/lambdaschool/Submitting-an-assignment-via-Code-Grade-A-Step-by-Step-Walkthrough-07bd65f5f8364e709ecb5064735ce374) to set up Codegrade's Webhook and Deploy Key, making sure your deployment is set to your `<firstName-lastName>` branch.
-- [ ] Push your first commit: `git commit --allow-empty -m "first commit" && git push`.
+- [x ] Push your first commit: `git commit --allow-empty -m "first commit" && git push`.
-- [ ] Check to see that Codegrade has accepted your git submission.
+- [x ] Check to see that Codegrade has accepted your git submission.

 ### Task 3: Project Requirements (MVP)